232.1M 2025-07-11

 Seongnae-ri, Punggi-eup, Yeongju-si, Gyeongsangbuk-do

 Ginseng is a well-known traditional Korean medicinal herb.
-The Punggi Ginseng Festival, held in Yeongju, Gyeongsangbuk-do, famous for its high-quality ginseng, is a health-themed food festival centered around ginseng.
+High quality ginseng in Korea is mostly produced in Punggi, a region in Yeongju, Gyeongsangbuk-do, and the place where the Punggi Ginseng Festival takes place.
 The festival features health-related exhibits and offers opportunities to taste healthy ginseng dishes at the ginseng cooking exhibition.
 Visitors can also participate in Punggi ginseng-related interesting activities such as making Punggi ginseng wine and peeling ginseng in the traditional Korean way.
 The festival offers a variety of ginseng products, including fresh ginseng, original ginseng, red ginseng, and ginseng processed foods, which are all grown by local farmers in Yeongju and sold at reasonable prices.
 Additionally, the festival showcases local specialties and symbols such as ginseng and Yeongju apples through oil lantern displays along Namwoncheon Stream.
 With so many attractions, visitors are sure to have a great time at the festival.

 4.2Km 2023-10-26